DarshiniMH/landmark-rag/README.md

 The app allows users to chat about landmarks.
 Each answer provides a "Sources" expander, revealing the exact text chunks used.
 Users can toggle "Agentic Mode" to observe the system's reasoning and web search processes step-by-step.

 ![Application Demo GIF](demo/Landmark%20RAG-%20Streamlit%20app%20demo.gif)
-*A compelling GIF demonstrating the UI and the citation feature.*
+* GIF demonstrating the UI and the citation feature.*

 ## Getting Started